Public housing estates on Lantau Island

 This is a list of public housing estates on Lantau Island, Hong Kong.

 Overview

+Future Development

+Reclamation works at Tung Chung East and West began in earnest post-2020.

+Initial public housing units are slated for handover starting in 2027, ramping up to provide 49,000 flats by 2030 for 144,000 residents.
+This includes a mix of public rental housing (PRH), Green Form Subsidized Home Ownership Scheme (GSH), and subsidized sale flats (SSF).
+Under the HKHA's 2025/26–2029/30 forecast, Tung Chung will contribute significantly to the territory-wide target of 166,600 public housing flats, with around 110,100 PRH/GSH units.
+Private sector involvement is anticipated through land sales for commercial-residential hybrids, potentially adding thousands more market-rate units.

+TCNTE ties into the Lantau Tomorrow Vision, which envisions artificial islands near Kau Yi Chau for 260,000–400,000 additional units (70% public housing) starting reclamation in late 2025.
+While this is separate, it will indirectly boost Tung Chung's role as a logistics and residential hub, leveraging the Hong Kong–Zhuhai–Macau Bridge (opened 2018) for cross-border connectivity.

 Fu Tung Estate

 Fu Tung Estate (富東邨) is located near Tung Chung station.
 Built on the reclaimed land of North Lantau New Town Phase 1 project, it is the first public housing estate in Tung Chung.
 It consists of 3 residential buildings completed in 1997.

 Yu Tung Court

-Yu Tung Court (裕東苑) is a Home Ownership Scheme court in Tung Chung, located near Fu Tung Estate and Tung Chung station.
+Yu Tung Court (裕東苑) is a Home Ownership Scheme (HOS) court in Tung Chung, located near Fu Tung Estate and Tung Chung station.
 Built on the reclaimed land of North Lantau New Town Phase 1 project, it is the first and the only HOS court in Tung Chung.
 It has a total of 5 blocks built in 1997, together with Fu Tung Estate.

 Yat Tung Estate

 Yat Tung Estate (逸東邨) is located in Tung Chung.
 It is divided into 'Yat Tung (I) Estate' (逸東(一)邨), completed in 2001 and comprising 13 blocks of Concord 1 and Harmony 1 types, and 'Yat Tung (II) Estate' (逸東(二)邨), completed in 2004 – 2005 and comprising 12 blocks of Harmony 1 and NCB types.

 Residents of Yat Tung Estate have appealed to the government to extend the Tung Chung line to Yat Tung to ease their transportation problems.
 Yat Tung Estate currently has 36,913 residents.
 They claimed that when they moved in 11 years ago, the Housing Bureau's documents indicated a MTR station at the estate.
 The residents currently have to take a 10-minute bus journey to Tung Chung station.

 The proposed Tung Chung West station would be located adjacent to Yat Tung Estate.
 It is tentatively slated to open between 2020 and 2024.